Plone Docker images#

 plone/plone-backend#

-Repository available at plone/plone-backend
+Repository available at plone/plone-backend.

 # syntax=docker/dockerfile:1

-ARG PLONE_VERSION=6.0.7
+ARG PLONE_VERSION=6.0.13

-FROM plone/server-builder:${PLONE_VERSION} as builder
+FROM plone/server-builder:${PLONE_VERSION} AS builder

 WORKDIR /app